Vegan hot cross buns

 Cooking time:plus rising time of 2 - 2hrs, 30 mins

 Skill level: Bit of effort

-These spicy hot cross buns are the perfect Easter treat for vegans as they contain no eggs or dairy products.
+Vegan hot cross buns are actually very easy to make and these spicy hot cross buns are the perfect Easter treat for vegans as they contain no eggs or dairy products.
 These Vegan hot cross buns are perfect if you're on a vegan diet.
 They're really easy to make too and taste just like the real thing.
 These hot cross buns will take around 1hr to bake and makes 12 buns.

 - 350g (12oz) strong plain flour